Client results

 Toward the end of the program, I received critical feedback on a memo.
 Before coaching, that would have triggered what I now recognize as a shame shutdown loop: I should have known better.
 I should have done this better.
 Why aren’t you working harder?

 After?
 I was in a bad mood.
 I’m not going to pretend I loved it.
 But the thought was: Working on this is going to take more time.
 I didn’t want to revisit this.
 That’s all it was.
 No self-blame.
-I slept normally that night.
-Before coaching, I would have replayed it for hours.
-I knew I’d done the work, and the feedback was just a thing that happened.
-Not a verdict on me.

 "I genuinely didn’t think I was capable of that response."